-Sweet cherry trees are trained to the modified leader system recommended for apple trees.
+Sweet cherry trees are trained to the central leader system or open center as recommended for apple trees.
 Select scaffold limbs carefully because sweet cherry is subject to winter injury and splitting where the limbs join the trunk.
 Choose limbs with the widest crotch angles to ensure a strong framework.

-Head newly planted trees to a height of about 40 inches (102 cm).
+Head newly planted trees to a height of about 40 inches (100 cm).
 If the trees have wide-angle lateral branches when you set them, select those suitable for scaffold limbs and head them back slightly, leaving the leader several inches longer than the laterals.
-Four to six main scaffold limbs, (8 inches 20 cm) or more apart vertically and evenly distributed around the trunk are desirable.
+Select two to three tiers of branches along the trunk similar to apples.
 The lowest scaffold limb should be not less than 16 inches (40 cm) from the ground.

 After the first year, head back as little as possible.
 You may have to cut back the leader and upright growing scaffold limbs to strong outward-growing laterals to keep the tree low for convenience in spraying and harvesting.
-Pruning the mature sweet cherry is usually limited to removal of diseased and damaged branches.
+Pruning the mature sweet cherry is usually limited to removal of competing, overcrowded, diseased, and damaged branches.

-A sour cherry tree, with no strong side branches at the time of planting, should be headed to about 24 inches (61 cm) above the ground.
+A sour cherry tree, with no strong side branches at the time of planting, should be headed to about 24 inches (60 cm) above the ground.
 Lateral branches can be selected at the beginning of the second year’s growth.
-If the tree has some good laterals at planting, remove any below 16 inches (40 cm) from the ground.
-Select about three permanent lateral or scaffold limbs along the leader.
-They should be 4 to 6 inches (10 to 15 cm) apart and not directly over one another.
-Do not head them back, as this tends to stunt terminal growth.
+If the tree has good laterals at planting, remove any below 16 inches (40 cm) from the ground.
+Select three to four permanent lateral or scaffold limbs along the leader, not directly over one another.
+Do not head them back since this tends to stunt terminal growth.

-In the following years, select five or six scaffold branches well distributed along the trunk.
+In the following years, select another 2–3 scaffold branches well distributed along the trunk.
 The leader is then usually modified by cutting to an outward-growing lateral.
 After fruiting begins, pruning consists mainly of thinning out excessive and crowded growth each year to allow sunlight to filter through the tree.

 Pruning Plum Trees

 Plum trees are also pruned like apple trees.
-Prunes and other European plum types generally develop into well-shaped trees, with little pruning.
-At planting, head back the leader to 30 to 36 inches (76 to 91 cm).
+Prunes and other European plum types generally develop into well-shaped trees with little pruning.
+At planting, head back the leader to 30–36 inches (75–90 cm).
 After that, pruning consists mainly of thinning out excessive growth.
 Japanese plums are usually more vigorous than European varieties and need some heading back as well as some thinning of branches after they come into bearing.

 Pruning Peach Trees

-Peach trees are usually trained to a more open center than are apple trees, although a delayed modified leader system is desirable for the high light-intensity areas of the Southwest (fig. 6).
-Head newly planted trees to about 40 inches (102 cm) in height, making the cut just above a lateral branch or bud.
+Peach trees rely on last year’s new growth for fruiting and need more sunlight than apples.
+As a result, peach trees are usually trained to more open center or open vase systems, although a delayed modified leader system is desirable for the high-light-intensity areas of the Southwest.
+Head newly planted trees to about 35–40 inches (90–100 cm) in height, making the cut just above a lateral branch or bud.
 If the tree is branched when it comes from the nursery, select three or four branches well-spaced up and around the trunk for the permanent scaffold limbs.
-The lowest limb should be no lower than 15 inches (38 cm) and the highest 30 to 40 inches (76 to 102 cm) from the ground.
+The lowest limb should be no lower than 15 inches (38 cm) and the highest no more than 30–40 inches (75–100 cm) from the ground.
 Cut these back to two buds each and remove all other laterals.

 Once the scaffold system is established, prune as little as possible until the tree begins to bear.
-Choose one centrally located upright shoot and remove all others.
+Do remove most of those upright growing branches, but choose one centrally located branch.
 The main purpose of this shoot is to prevent sunburn to the north and east scaffolds.
 Lightly head back terminal growth on the scaffold limbs to outward-growing laterals.
 This develops an open, spreading tree.